 The regulatory framework in Germany governing the tariffs of 50Hertz includes certain factors which may negatively impact the Issuer's ability to meet its debt service obligations.
 The primary source of revenues for 50Hertz are: (i) grid tariffs for access to and usage of the 50Hertz transmission system (network user charges); and (ii) several surcharges (Umlagen).
 As the impact of the aforementioned surcharges under (ii) on 50Hertz's profit is designed to be neutral, 50Hertz primarily derives its profit from the grid tariffs, which are subject to regulation by the Federal Network Agency for the energy sector in Germany (the Bundesnetzagentur or the "BNetzA").
-The decisions made and the actions taken by the BNetzA under the current regulatory framework may have a negative impact on 50Hertz and thus on the Issuer (see Section 6.2.5 "Tariff setting in Germany" in "Description of the Issuer" below for more information on the tariff's setting impact on the profitability of the German activities of the Issuer and hence on the Issuer's own revenue.
+The decisions made and the actions taken by the BNetzA under the current regulatory framework may have a negative impact on 50Hertz and thus on the Issuer (see Section 6.2.5 "Tariff setting in Germany" in "Description of the Issuer" below for more information on the tariff's setting mechanism in Germany).
+These tariffs are subject to several regulations and can have a direct impact on the profitability of the German activities of the Issuer and hence on the Issuer's own revenue.